RisenCrypto/RisenCrypto.github.io/_posts/2021-3-14-FiniteFields.md

      Right:  $(a+b) * c = a * c + b * c$

+A ring is always commutative under the first operation.
+A ring which is also commutative under it's 2nd operation is called a commutative ring.

 #### A field is a commutative ring with an identity element under multiplication where every non-zero element has a multiplicative inverse.

 Finite Fields are also called **Galois Fields**